 To work on subtraction, you can use the bowling game.
 Have students set up the bowling pins.
 They then roll one ball.
 Next, they will count how many pins they knocked down and record their math equation.

-I made a colored and black/white version for each so you can have students use the worksheets, or slip one into a sheet protector so it can be used at a center with a dry-erase marker.
-Grab this FREEBIE in my TPT store here.
+I made a colored and black/white version for each so you can have students use the worksheets, with the dollar tree you can find worth the price items, or slip one into a sheet protector so it can be used at a center with a dry-erase marker.
+Grab this FREEBIE in my TPT store here also check my Tickled Pink in Primary Store for more exciting products.